sacherjj/client-py/README.md

 ### Windows 10

-To install `casperlabs-client` on Windows 10 you need to install latest Python 3.7, it is curently not possible to install it on Python 3.8 due to https://github.com/grpc/grpc/issues/20831
+To install `casperlabs-client` on Windows 10 you need to install latest Python 3.7, it is currently not possible to install it on Python 3.8 due to https://github.com/grpc/grpc/issues/20831

 It is recommended to install Python from the python.org website: